yaggen/yaggen.github.io/_posts/2020-07-26-hackthebox-cascade-writeup.markdown

 cascadeLegacyPwd: clk0bjVldmE=
 ~~~
 {: .language-bash}
-From the LDAP enumeration i saw an attribute that stood ut "cascadeLegacypwd" wich seems to be a base64 encoded password.
+From the LDAP enumeration i saw an attribute that stood out "cascadeLegacyPwd" wich seems to be a base64 encoded password.
-so by decoding that string i got possible credentials for the user r.thompson, using this credentials to enumerate SMB will be my next step.
+By decoding that string i got possible credentials for the user r.thompson, using this credentials to enumerate SMB will be my next step.

 ~~~
 kali@kali:~$ smbclient -L //10.10.10.182/ -U "r.thompson%rY4n5eva"